Boiann/cvek-art-gallery/README.md

     - When logging out, the user is asked 'Are you sure' before signing out.
     - When signed out, the user is brought to the index page.

-  - *Paintings page (this includes all the categoties, subcategories and sorting options):*
+  - *Paintings page (this includes all the categories, subcategories and sorting options):*
     - The user is presented with a paginated view of paintings for sale.
     - Each painting card consists of image, price, category name and year it was made.
     - If the user clicks on a painting the detail of the painting is presented
+    - All of the paintings have category and subcategory, so it is possible to have a painting in for example, category Flowers but also a subcategory of 'New Paintings'.
+This is important for a better UX because now if the user selects category 'Flowers', all of the paintings in that category will be included in the result, even if they are in a different subcategories, for example 'Clearance'.

   - *Painting-detail page:*
     - This page shows larger image of the Painting, as well as it's full name, size, price, year of production, add to cart button and frame option dropdown button
     - The customer can choose to add a standard (+€50) or Premium (+€100) frame, which affects the price at the checkout
-    - If the painting is in 'clearance' subcategory, no frame options are available
+    - If the painting is in 'clearance' subcategory, no frame options are available (But the painting is sold at reduced price)

   - *Cart page*
     - Consists of the list of paintings user has placed in the cart, current selected frame, with Subtotal calculations on the right depending on if the user wishes to add/remove/change the frame selected